 César A. Hidalgo

-Hidalgo is a founder of Datawheel, an award winning company specialized in the creation of data distribution and visualization systems.
-His work with Datawheel has produced tools including The Observatory of Economic Complexity, the most popular tool in the world to visualize international trade data; DataUSA, the most comprehensive visualization of U.S. public data; and Immersion, a tool that allows people to map social networks directly from email communication patterns.
-His tools have received 100s million of views from dozens of millions of people and have received design awards, including a 2017 Webby Award for the best Government and Civil innovation and a 2016 Information is Beautiful Award.
+Hidalgo is a founder of Datawheel, an award-winning company specialized in the creation of data distribution and visualization systems.
+His work with Datawheel has produced tools including The Observatory of Economic Complexity—the most popular tool in the world to visualize international trade data—and national economic observatories such as Data Mexico and DataUSA, the most comprehensive visualization of U.S. public data.
+His online tools have received hundreds of millions of views and have received multiple design awards, including three Webby Awards and the Information is Beautiful Award.

 Topics